JudeeFr/JudeeFr/README.md

 ### Hi there 👋
-- 👩‍🎓 I'm training as a front end developer at openclassrooms
+- 👩‍🎓 I'm training as a front end developer at Openclassrooms.com
 - 🌱 I’m currently learning Front End Developement with React Js
-- ❤️ I want to become a freelance full stack web application developer
+- 🏆 I want to become a full stack web app developer
-- ☕ My next step will be to learn java
+- ❤️ My next step will be to learn Java